 Preventing Stone Recurrence

 Kidney stones were once thought of as an adult diagnosis.
 The truth is that kidney stones in children have been on the rise for the past few decades.
-Our Division of Urology used to treat just a handful of children with kidney stones a year, but today we are diagnosing, managing and treating children with kidney stones daily.
+The Division of Urology used to treat just a handful of children with kidney stones a year, but today we are diagnosing, managing and treating children with kidney stones daily.

 Watch our educational video series to learn more about our approach to treating kidney stones at The Children's Hospital of Philadelphia.